 “Could I be the target of a ransomware attack?”

-The targets of such attacks can vary drastically, attackers may be opportunistic so businesses are targeted at random, but organisational bodies such as government agencies may be targeted due to the seriousness and sensitivity of the data they hold, as they could be seen to be more susceptible to pay in order to regain access.
+The targets of such attacks can vary drastically, attackers may be opportunistic so businesses are targeted at random, but organisational bodies such as government agencies may be targeted due to the seriousness and sensitivity of the data they hold.

 “How can I help to prevent ransomware attacks?”